yusukeishihata/yusukeishihata.github.io/content/publication/workfromhome2024/index.md

 # 7 = Thesis; 8 = Patent
 publication_types: ["2"]
 selected: false
-title: 'Working from home leads to more family-oriented men'
+title: 'Working from Home Leads to More Family-Oriented Men'
 links:
   - name: Review of Economics of the Household
     url: https://link.springer.com/article/10.1007/s11150-023-09682-6